 - EGL 390/3 Topics in Literary and Cultural Studies (when topic is film- or screen media-related)

 - EGL 394 Topics in Literary and Cultural Studies of Science and Technology (when topic is film- or screen media-related)

 - HUI 338 Images of Italian Americans in Film

 - HUS 290 Latin American Cinema (formerly offered as HUS 390)

 - SPN 405 Issues in Hispanic Cultural Studies (when topic is film- or screen media-related)

 - SPN 420 Topics in Spanish and Latin American Cinema

 D. One elective course (3 credits) chosen from the following:

-- EGL 121 Global Film Traditions or EGL 194 Introduction to Film
+- EGL 121 Global Film Traditions or EGL 194 Film: Mastering the Movies

 - A 200-level film course, such as ARH 210 Modern Art and the Moving Image, AAS 222 Indian Cinemas and Cultures, AAS 232 Introduction to Asian American Fiction and Film, HUF 211 French Cinema, or HUR 241 Russian Cinema.
 With approval of Undergraduate Studies Director.